A relatively new option in the portable computer world, ultrabooks combine sleek and stylish designs with high end functionality.

 Buyers frequently mention loving the distinctive dark ash and gold color scheme, but note the fans run more frequently than other ultra thin models.

-Although it probably won’t matter at this price point, but there’s another consideration here to keep in mind.
+Although it probably won’t matter at this price point, there’s another consideration here to keep in mind.
 The battery for the HP stylus can’t be plugged in to charge.

 That means you’ll need to buy a fairly steady supply of disposable AAAA batteries, or invest in a rechargeable set.